|

 country.
 It is effecting mindless merger of banks and keeps this option

-new situation of declaring banks "dead" by its overnight
+situation of declaring banks "dead" by its overnight imposition

-imposition of provisioning norms and has no initiative to offer to
+of provisioning norms and has no initiative to offer to prevent some of

-prevent some of the worst dimensions that occurred in 1986, due to RBI
+the worst dimensions that occurred in 1986, due to RBI allowing Banks to

-allowing Banks to play with PSUs money on assured returns.
-Tribunals are
+play with PSUs money on assured returns.
+Tribunals are malfunctioning and

-banks further accentuate this man-made crisis by declaring manipulated
+this man-made crisis by declaring manipulated profits through treasury

-profits through treasury operations of investment departments away from
+operations of investment departments away from traditional banking

-traditional banking operations.
-RBI through MoUs on Banks, eregulation
+operations.
+RBI through MoUs on Banks, eregulation of interest rates,

 AIBOA and AIBEA have a definite role to navigate reforms and revival